declanbyrd/Shift-Planner/README.md

 ### Prerequisites

-For the softare to work properly, the host machine must have the following tools installed:
+For the software to work properly, the host machine must have the following tools installed:

 ```
 Microsoft Access 2016